 “Parents benefit from workshops on phonics and many say they feel better equipped to help their children learn”

-Our Bug Club reading scheme aims to interest, motivate and encourage children to read more often, especially at home.
-Bug Club is a finely-levelled reading scheme, which ensures that all children are given books at exactly the right level for them.
-HLC also subscribes to the online versions for every printed title and a personalised website for each child.
-Access their account on Active Learn Primary with your child’s individual account details.
-The school code is chqm.
-Inside there is a range of different texts for all age groups, including fiction, non-fiction, poetry and plays and also comics.
-Inside every printed book there are notes to parents to help you to make the most of reading with your child.
-There are questions to ask, activities and puzzles for the children to complete.
+As well as our vast array of fiction, non-fiction and poetry books on offer in school, HLC subscribe to the Bug Club reading scheme.
+We recognise the importance of having a broad range of texts at home so to further interest, motivate and encourage children to read, each individual has a personal log in.
+Bug Club ensures that all children have access to books which are the right pitch for them academically.
+Children can access their account on Active Learn Primary with their individual account details (the school code is chqm).
+Inside every book there are notes to parents to help you to make the most of reading with your child.
+There are questions to ask, tasks and puzzles for the children to complete.
 These range from phonic support for younger children to suggestions for further reading and research for older children.

 Miss Emery runs a Library Club after school where children are part of a group read and discussion before exploring the library and enjoying some quiet reading time.
 Also, Mrs Bradshaw delivers a poetry club where children are able to explore poems and practise the art of recital.
 Reading is an integral part of the homework at HLC and children are expected to read as regularly as possible at home.
 We broadly expect at least three entries per week from home.
 The importance of reading with a child is huge; teachers regularly check Reading Diaries and love to know about the stories that you read with your children at home.
 All of this information is shared with parents and carers at the many informative parent workshops run across school including Early Years Reading and Phonics, Key Stage 1 Reading and Phonics as well as all Starbooks library sessions,